Homework: the basics

 Schoolwork isn’t always easy.
 Your job is to help your child develop a positive approach to academic and organisational challenges.

 Children often have trouble getting started on projects or coming up with ideas.
-You might be able to get things off to a good start by helping your child break up projects into smaller parts or map out steps.
+You might be able to get things off to a good start by helping your child break projects into smaller parts or map out steps.

 Be a coach